 Here are the four most common types of content marketing.

 #1 Social Media Content Marketing

 With over 3.6 billion users, social media platforms are one of the most lucrative ways for brands to promote themselves.

 You can use several platforms such as Facebook, Instagram, and Twitter to deliver meaningful content to your audience.
 Remember that you will have to adapt your content strategy based on what social media platform you want to use the most.

 For instance, if you're going to make social media posts on Instagram, you can create short video content to spread your message.

 #2 Blog Content Marketing

 Blog posts are one of the most powerful types of inbound content.
 They allow for a lot of creativity regarding purpose and topic.

 You can promote other internal and external content via links with a blog.
-Moreover, you can add social media share buttons and incorporate other types of content such as videos, podcasts, and even social media posts.
+Moreover, you can add social media share buttons and incorporate other types of content such as videos, podcasts, guest posts blogging, and even social media posts.